Wants a Shop Close to Home for Campaign

-E! senior vice president of marketing Stephen Croncota confirmed that the network is looking for a California agency to help raise its profile among young, hip, Internet-savvy viewers.
+E! senior vice president of marketing Stephen Croncota confirmed the network is seeking a California agency to help raise its profile among young, hip, Internet-savvy viewers.

 Meanwhile, E! is expected to launch an international print campaign developed by Fusion Idea Lab of Chicago.
 The campaign is intended to draw attention to E!’s expanding international presence.

 While Croncota does not want a deluge of agency inquiries, he did say the network is looking for an agency experienced at targeting its 18- to 34-year-old, entertainment-loving fan base.